Case Study W Park St Stockton: Independent to Assisted Living, I Need to Sell My Stockton House Fast.

 Her main concern was the amount that she would receive for the house.
 She told me that she had talked to three real estate agents and they all told her that the house would need to have a lot of work done if she wanted to sell it, especially for the amount that she was looking for.
 Now keep in mind she thought they were right because she had heard it from all three of the real estate agencies.
 One had even gotten out a contractor to go through with her the cost of repairs would be totaling $65,000.00.
 She was scared and somewhat defeated.

-I explained to her that I was not a real estate agent that wanted to sell her house.
+I explained to her that I was not a real estate agent that I wanted to BUY her house.
 I explained that I was a Local Cash Home Buyer and that Real estate Agents don’t understand what I do at all.
 I explained that in their world the Pretty House is valuable and worth their time and effort.
 In my world the Ugly house is how I make a living and I assured her that by the time I was done doing my analysis that I could present her with numbers that made sense for both of us.
 She told me that she had wished she had called me first.

 We negotiated an all cash purchase that would allow her to walk away without and further liability and to close within one week of our agreement.
 In order to do that we needed to get the title company to act quickly and repair any existing title issues.